-Figure 6: Elevation view of the structure
+Figure 7: Elevation view of the structure

-2.6.
+2.7.
 Construction force, equipment and duration of work

-The subproject for the construction of the Malaita MAL provincial office will be awarded as a Central Tender Board competitive bidding contract according to the Solomon Islands Government procurement policy.
+22. The subproject for the construction of the Malaita MAL provincial office will be awarded as a Central Tender Board competitive bidding contract according to the Solomon Islands Government procurement policy.
 It however, has to be cleared by the WB procurement team before it can be put out for tender.
-It requires construction workforces of bulldozer, excavator, crane (should it be required for lifting) drivers, construction manager/supervisor, a supervision engineer who will be from the SIART PMU and ancillary staff such as cooks and security guards.
-There will be approximately 15-20 people likely to be required for this work and several other unskilled labour that may be sourced from the area.
-The equipment and plant to be used on the project includes dump truck, bulldozer, tracked excavator, front end loader, and a concrete mixer.
+It requires construction equipment and machineries as well as power tools as per the scope of works in Section 2.
+4. There will be approximately 20 people likely to be required for this work and additional 5-10 unskilled labour that may be sourced from the area.
+The 20 people are skilled labours that include drivers, construction manager/supervisor, carpenters, electricians, plumbers and the PMU Engineer who shall be the overall contract supervisor.
+Those unskilled labour will work as cooks, carriers and security guards.
 The duration of work will be 12 months.

-2.7.
+2.8.
 Materials requirement